MERINO WOOL YARN

 Although the merino is an excellent grazer and very adaptable, it is bred chiefly for its wool, because it matures slowly and its meat (mutton) has generally of poor quality, excepting the related South African Mutton Merino and Merinofleischschaf derivative breeds.
 As noted above, this is changing.
 The wool is tightly crimped and springy.
 Staples are commonly 2.5–4 inches (65–100 mm).
 A merino produces 7–13 lb (4.5–6 kg) of unwashed wool in one year.
 Merino wool is generally less than 24.5 micrometres (microns) in diameter.
 Fine merino wool is less than 21.5 µm and extra-fine merino is under 19.5 µm

-INCREDIBLE MERINO WOOL YARN, I'd recommend checking out our madelinetosh line of yarn, or artyarns or malabrigo yarn, all of which produce high quality merino yarns for knitting.
+WANT INCREDIBLE MERINO WOOL YARN, or looking for a discontinued yarn like Morehouse Yarn?
+I'd recommend checking out our madelinetosh line of yarn, or artyarns or malabrigo yarn, all of which produce high quality merino yarns for knitting.

-To get some idea of the volume of wool that a merino sheep can produce, check out this before...
+To get some idea of the volume of wool that a merino sheep can produce, check out these before...

 Where in the world are the most merino sheep raised and bred?